 If you’re in the mood for authentic Chinese cuisine prepared exceptionally well, Din Tai Fung is one of the best restaurants found anywhere in China.
-The private dining rooms are used every day by businessmen and woman holding meetings and impressing their clients.
+The private dining rooms are used every day by businessmen and women holding meetings and impressing their clients.

-Recommended Dish: The pork dumplings are hard to resist and as good as you’ll find anywhere in China.
+Recommended Dish: The pork dumplings are hard to resist and as good as you’ll find in China.

 Tripadvisor rating: Another of Beijing’s finest where finding fault is hard, testament to that is it’s 4.5/5 rating on TripAdvisor.

 Beijing is considered fairly safe for all visitors.
 Aside from the taxi drivers who often look to scam passengers out of extra money, the city in general is safe and well policed.
 It’s still advised to beware of pickpockets and thieves especially along public transport routes in trains or taxis who will happily remove your travel documents or wallet and phone without you even noticing.

 Beijing experiences a wide range of temperatures throughout the year.
 Summers are known to be hot and dry with the mercury often reaching 40°C, while Winter can be just as difficult to manage at nearly -20°C at its worst.
 The best time to travel to Beijing, or most of mainland China really, is during the Spring and Autumn seasons.